EtalumaSupport/LumaViewPro/README.md

 ![lvpscreenshot2](https://user-images.githubusercontent.com/108957480/179601967-8c2f3be7-5371-4091-9f07-fd34e1c8f9bb.png)

-## Instalation Guide For Windows to run as Python Script
+## Installation Guide For Windows to run as Python Script
 Download and install from the python page https://www.python.org/downloads/.
 - select "add python to PATH"
 - select "install launcher for all users"